 In 1991, May 12th was designated as Census Day.
 While 6:00 p.m. on this date marks the official start of the census, only the homeless population and persons living in institutions are counted on that night.
 The actual enumeration of persons and households commences the following day.
-The population count for the 1991-2010 census can…
+The population count for the 1991-2022 census can be…

 In 1980, there was a total of 300 enumerators conducting the census, which ran from April 14th to May 12th.
 The census questionnaire for that year addressed 9 sections: area in which a person lived, characteristics of the person, migration, education, economic activity, fertility, housing characteristics and languages spoken.
 Media advertisements urged cooperation from the…